YashCyanide/ExpenseTracker/README.md

 - Perform CRUD operations on transactions categorized into Income/Expenses.
 - View transactions in a list or in Chart form for comparison.
 - Filter Transaction according to its type, date.

-### Task Manager

-- Perform CRUD operations on Tasks.
-- Filter Tasks according to requirement.

 ## Folder Structure